karkman/MetagenomeCourse2019/MetagenomePart4.md

 When running the interactive interface from Taito, you will need your own port, because it is not possible to run two interfaces thru the same port.
 The available ports will assigned to each student on the course.

 Open a new ssh window.
 In mac:
 Remember to change the `XXXX` to the port you were given.
+You don't need to specify any port when running Anvi'o on your own laptop
 ```
 ssh -L XXXX:localhost:XXXX YOUR_USERNAME@taito.csc.fi
 ```
 ```
-# allocate resources and log in to a computing node
-salloc -n 1 --mem=10000 -t 06:00:00 -p serial
-srun --pty $SHELL
 # load bioconda and activate Anvi'o environment
 module load bioconda/3
 source activate anvio3